Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Siro, Smurfette (A very sweet and passionate girl).md

 Author: Shiny

-Compatable game version: V0.69

 First appearance: 4/16/2019

 Created in version: V0.33

+### Additional information

+Based on the character from the Smurfs.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Siro%2C%20Smurfette%20(A%20very%20sweet%20and%20passionate%20girl)%20-%20Shiny%2C%20V0.69.student">Siro, Smurfette (A very sweet and passionate girl) - Shiny, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Siro%2C%20Smurfette%20(A%20very%20sweet%20and%20passionate%20girl)%20-%20Shiny.student">Siro, Smurfette (A very sweet and passionate girl) - Shiny.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---